Vishwas1/vchain/readme.md

     - Whenever a new peer gets added -> in syncChain() -> replace the chain with new chain(of course if it is longer and other validation is passed)
     - when ever /mine api gets called -> call for syncChain() method.

 13. Till now fair enough.
 But we are allowing any one to add any block.
-Which means that any one can any invalid data (as of now we are just giving some random text in data parameter but ideally that will be transactions)
+Which means that any one can add any invalid data (as of now we are just giving some random text in data parameter but ideally that will be transactions)
     - Which mean we have to make use of DIFFICULTY and NOUNCE
+    - Miners must spent bit of computation power to add a block
     - We can set DIFFICULTY as "generated hash should have 4 leading zeros"
     - We will set NOUNCE = 0 initially and keep procuding hash and will keep checking if it met DIFICULTY or not
     - If not we will keep on increasing NOUNCE by 1 and then regenerate hash
     - We also have to make sure that this DIFFICULTY should adjust time to time
     - This is nothing but POW : proof of work

+14. Now we want our blockchain to : *Dynamically change the DIFFICULTY*
+    - based on how frequently we generate a block
+    - Currently its static value set in config file as 4. it would take roughly same amount of time to mine each block
+    - As more peers added to the network, blocks will be discovered at faster rate... which means that there will higher chance for 1 miner to add the block (which leads to centralization again).
+    - So the difficulty should be dynamically adjusting as new miners are added to the blockchain
+    - Which means the blocks are mined in certain rate (say every 5 sec or 1 min or even 10 min like Bitcoin does)

+15. How we achieve the *Dynamic Difficulty*
+    - We add `difficulty` attribute to each block
+    - Also we will add time value , `mine rate` : which represents rate at which each block will get mined
+    - Will check timestamp of newly mined block and compare the timestamp of previously mined block
+    - If difference between both timestamp is lower than `mine rate` -> `difficulty` was easy -> raise it by 1
+    - If difference between both timestamp is greated than `mine rate` -> `difficulty` was hard -> lower it by 1
+    - In this weas we keed adjusting the `difficulty` as blocks are added.

 ## Tech Used